• Share this on:

 India: birthplace of cardamom and traditional supplier

+India is a very competitive global supplier and the largest exporter of spices globally.
 India also has a strong presence in niche markets for certified cardamom.
 A study from the Sustainable Trade Initiative reveals a list of nearly 50 companies in India exporting organic-certified spices, many of which also handle cardamom.
-In addition, the list of operators of FLO-Cert reveals that 19 producers’ groups and traders in India are Fairtrade-certified or licensed.
-By comparison, there are only two Fairtrade-certified producer groups in Guatemala.
-In addition, there are five Indian cardamom companies certified by the Rainforest Alliance, producing a total of 29 tonnes in 2019.
+In addition, the list of FLO-Cert operators reveals that five producer groups and 12 traders in India are Fairtrade-certified or licensed.
+There are also three small groups of Indian cardamom farms and one single cardamom farm certified by the Rainforest Alliance.

-Tanzania: a supplier with strong potential
+Tanzania: stable producer with strong potential

-Tanzania has excellent agro-climatic conditions for cardamom cultivation, offering a hot, humid and tropical climate.
-It accounted for around 3.0% of total European imports in 2021.
-The country is an important supplier to some European countries like Germany, where companies like AKO The Spice Company offer Tanzanian cardamom.
-The company Green Leader Spices is Tanzania’s main cardamom supplier, offering a range of organic and conventional cardamom, in addition to cloves.
-Green Leader Spices sources from small-scale African farmers, but has operations in Dubai (United Arab Emirates).
+The country is an important supplier to some European countries, like Germany, where companies such as AKO The Spice Company offer Tanzanian cardamom.
+Green Leader Spices is the main cardamom exporter from Tanzania, offering a range of organic and conventionally-farmed cardamom in addition to cloves.
+Green Leader Spices sources from small Tanzanian farmers but has its main operations in Dubai (United Arab Emirates).
+There is one Tanzanian group of small cardamom farms certified by the Rainforest Alliance (through SAT, Sustainable Agriculture Tanzania).

 Which companies are you competing with?